Asian Art Objects Appraisal Services

-Those of us who have an appreciation for items imported from Asia have been in good company since the Silk Road linked China with the Roman Empire in the 1st century BCE.
-The export of fine quality Chinese porcelain exploded during the late Ming Dynasty (1368-1644) thanks to significant advances in production techniques as well as official support for a market economy.
-Porcelain continued to be a primary export item to which tea and opium were added during early the early to mid Qing Dynasty (1644-1910).
+Those of us with an appreciation for imported Asian art objects have been in good company since the Silk Road linked China with the Roman Empire in the 1st century BCE.
+However, exporting fine Asian art objects didn’t hit its full stride until the late Ming Dynasty (1368-1644).
+This was due to significant advancements in porcelain production techniques as well as official government support for an open market economy.
+Porcelain was the primary export item to which tea and opium were added during the early to mid Qing Dynasty (1644-1910).
+Later, jade and ivory carvings, scroll paintings, woodblock prints, cloisonné, clothing and accessories, burial site artifacts, and architectural elements became popular as well.

-Trade with Europe and America was severely curtailed in the early to mid 19th century due to political and economic concerns and the Opium Wars.
-It picked up again in the late 1800’s, with demand for additional fine and decorative art objects from China, Japan and other Asian countries.
-Import of items such as antique and contemporary jade and ivory carvings, scroll paintings, prints, cloisonné, clothing and accessories, burial sites artifacts, and temple and architectural elements hit a peak in the mid 20th century.
+Trade with Europe and America was then severely curtailed in the early to mid 19th century due to political and economic concerns and the Opium Wars.
+It picked up again in the late 1800’s, with demand for additional fine and decorative art objects from China, Japan, and other Asian countries growing steadily.
+These imports hit a peak in the mid 20th century and have been tapering off ever since for a number of reasons.

 When Do You Need an Asian Art Appraisal?